Tony Stewart: 2010 season

 On April 16, 2010, Stewart won his first Sprint Cup pole position in five years at Texas Motor Speedway, with a lap speed of 191.327 mph.
 The race was the 400th in the Sprint Cup for Stewart, and was his first starting from the pole since October 2005 at Martinsville Speedway.

 On May 9, 2010, it was reported that Stewart would lose Old Spice as a sponsor after eleven years with them.

 Stewart won two races in 2010: the Emory Healthcare 500 at Atlanta Motor Speedway on September 5, 2010, and the Pepsi Max 400 at Auto Club Speedway on October 10, 2010.

-In September at Loudon, Stewart lead part of the final stages trying to hold off Clint Bowyer for RCR who dominated the race; when the white flag waved the fans saw that Stewart was out of gas; Bowyer passed him and won both the white flag and the checkers.
+In September at Loudon, Stewart led part of the final stages trying to hold off Clint Bowyer for RCR who dominated the race; when the white flag waved the fans saw that Stewart was out of gas; Bowyer passed him and won both the white flag and the checkers.
 Stewart finished 24th and waved to Bowyer to congratulate him as he slowly crossed the line to finish.
 After the race Stewart said when interviewed "My feelings are not happy that's for sure but we had a strong race; I thank Office Depot, Coca-Cola, and my sponsors... congratulations to Clint Bowyer and the helping hands, they deserved that one.
 I think I ran myself out of fuel; my team apologized and said "sorry for running you out of fuel", I think I ran myself out of fuel."

 On October 12, 2010, Mobil 1 announced a sponsorship deal with Stewart–Haas Racing to sponsor Stewart's car, starting in 2011.
 It would be the primary sponsor for eleven races, while Office Depot would be the primary sponsor for the rest of the season.
 Mobil 1 would also sponsor Stewart in the Budweiser Shootout and the All-Star Race.